hirememorey/election_game/GAME_IMPROVEMENTS.md

 ## [2024-07-07] Major Update: Negative Favors System

+#### Media Scrutiny Fix (2024-07-07)
+- The Media Scrutiny negative favor now halves only the base 5 PC from Fundraise actions.
+Any bonuses (such as archetype or ally bonuses) are added after halving the base amount.
+This ensures the effect is fair and consistent with the intended design.

 ### Overview
 A new set of **negative Political Favors** has been added to the game to balance the Network action and introduce meaningful risk/reward.
 Players who Network now have a chance to draw negative favors, which introduce temporary or strategic disadvantages.